Telecommunications in Guernsey: Internet

 Guernsey broadband consumers pay lower prices than nations like Bermuda, but higher prices than in the UK or the Isle of Man.

 Sure all owns all physical broadband lines in Guernsey and JT obtains services through wholesale agreements.
-From early 2022, Sure is undertaking a rollout of fibre-optic broadband as part of a States of Guernsey.
+From early 2022, Sure is undertaking a rollout of fibre-optic broadband as part of the States of Guernsey.
 This is an investment of £37.5 million into the island's infrastructure.
 Sure's goal is near-complete fibre coverage by end 2026.
 Despite increasing speeds, Sure's infrastructure falls behind in speeds compared to neighbouring Jersey.
 The States of Guernsey did not invest heavily in fibre optics like the States of Jersey.
 As such, Guernsey has average broadband speeds of 36.8 Mbit/s.

 Internet connectivity to the rest of the world is provided by undersea cables linked to Jersey, the UK and France.
-In 2016, a ship – believed to be the King Arthur owned by Mediterranea di Navigazione – dragging its anchor on the seabed in the English Channel cut the three main internet cables to Jersey and Guersey.
+In 2016, a ship – believed to be the King Arthur owned by Mediterranea di Navigazione – dragging its anchor on the seabed in the English Channel cut the three main internet cables to Jersey and Guernsey.
 As a result, all communications traffic had to travel via cables to France.